MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/css/reference.md

 1. To display all inherited values, select the **Show All** checkbox.

-   In the following figure, the **Computed** panel shows the CSS properties being applied to the currently-selected `h1` element:
+   In the following figure, the **Computed** panel shows the CSS properties being applied to the currently selected `h1` element:

    :::image type="content" source="../media/css-elements-computed-h1.msft.png" alt-text="The Computed panel." lightbox="../media/css-elements-computed-h1.msft.png":::